 1. Spray With Water

 Some gardeners simply knock off the insects from a plant by using a strong jet of water from a hose.
 I've used this method, and it seemed to work pretty well—for a moment.
 I worried, however, that some of the bugs would find their way back to my plants, so I don't totally trust this method.
 If you decide to spray away the pests, be careful the jet of water isn't forceful enough to damage your leaves.
-Also, be sure to spray the entire leaf—top and bottom surface.
+Also, be sure to spray the entire leaf—the top and bottom surfaces.

 2. Introduce Natural Aphid Predators